 Article 13.
 Decision-making

 All decisions of the General Board of EFTA require a simple majority among the members of each of the three Chamber Boards.
-In order for valid decisions to be taken, a quorum of 4/7 of the members are necessary in each <board>.
+In order for valid decisions to be taken, a quorum of 4/7 of the members is necessary in each <board>.

 Article 14.
 Entitlement